Shared Library Configuration

 If the local include directory is not in the default include path, you can add it to the default include directories, e.g.

 Alternatively, you can rely on pkg-config to set the required directory at compile time.

 If pkg-config is called as part of building Makefile, e.g. from autoconf/automake, cmake, or qmake, then the ddcutil pkg-config file ddcutil.pkg specifies the required include files, libraries, and library directories.

-So now it is ddcutil.pc"" that must be found by pkg-config**.
-Now the question becomes whether the local directory in which ddcutil.pc is installed is in the distribution-specific default search path.
+Now it's ddcutil.pc that must be found by pkg-config.
+So the question becomes whether the local directory in which ddcutil.pc is installed is in the distribution-specific default search path.

 To see the the default search path:

 $ pkg-config --variable pc_path pkg-config

 To add a local directory to the pkg-config search path, set environment variable PKG_CONFIG_PATH.
 Note that this affects pkg-config when run by configure, cmake, qmake etc. Examples: